As of May 4, 2025, All Examinees of the Yaelnet Test Are Required to Use a Computer to Type Their Essay

-Your essay must be 100-130 words (which is the equivalent of the current requirement of 12-15 lines).
+Your essay must be 100-130 words (which is the equivalent of the former requirement of 12-15 lines).
 You can use the word count function on the screen to keep track of the length of your essay as you are typing.

 You will be able to edit and correct your essay (within the allotted time), thus avoiding a lack of clarity because of hard-to-read handwriting.